 If you are foreign qualified (registered to do business through the Secretary of State’s office in another state), you may also have to file an amendment to your Certificate of Authority if the information in that document (such as the company’s name) has changed.

-5. Business licenses
+4. Business licenses

 Check that you’ve obtained all appropriate business licenses and keep note of their renewal dates.
 If you’ve expanded or changed your business in the past year, you might need new licenses or may no longer need one that you have.
 If you have home-based workers, you may need to obtain a home occupation permit.
+A good place to start is with business license research.

 If you are planning on doing business outside of the state you formed in, you need to register with the Secretary of State in those states.
 This process is called "foreign qualification".
-If you’re operating in a state without having foreign qualified, you could carry fines and penalties into the new year.
+If you’re operating in a state without having foreign qualified, it can carry fines and penalties into the new year.
 If you have employees who will be working for you while located in states other than the formation state, this can also possibly trigger the need to foreign qualify.

-7. Dissolutions and withdrawals
+6. Dissolutions and withdrawals

 If you are ceasing operations completely, you should take steps to properly dissolve your company.
 If you are not ceasing all business but are only ceasing to do business in a state (or states) in which you were foreign qualified, you should properly withdraw from those states.
 Dissolutions and withdrawals can keep the business in good standing and prevent you from having to file annual reports and pay taxes in your formation state and states of foreign qualification in 2025.
 It can also protect you from business identity thieves who prey on inactive and delinquent entities.